 Pool Paving Tips:

-Sealing pavers as soon as they’ve been laid is also very important to avoid chlorine and salt leaving stains.
+Sealing pavers as soon as they’ve been laid is also very important to avoid chlorine and salt leaving permanent stains.